DAISY AWARD! Nominate a nurse who has made a difference in your life!

 • Sleepwalking

-During a sleep study, you’ll stay the night at DCHC in one of our comfortable sleep suites with attached bathrooms and homelike amenities.
-Your sleep technologist will use non-invasive monitors to record your heart rate, respiratory system, muscle activity, oxygen levels, brain activity, sleep movement, and body position throughout the night.
+At Davis County Hospital & Clinics, we offer a comfortable and supportive environment for your sleep study.
+You’ll spend the night in one of our cozy sleep suites, each equipped with attached bathrooms and homelike amenities.
+Throughout the night, a skilled sleep technologist will use non-invasive monitors to track key metrics, including heart rate, respiratory function, muscle activity, oxygen levels, brain waves, sleep movements, and body position.

 • Snoring